-While, if you live in the Palm Beaches, you are probably familiar with Subculture Coffee, you may not know that the popular café is named after a management group that also owns some favorite South Florida clubs, bars and restaurants, all of which feature a cool and unique theme.
+If you live in the Palm Beaches, you are probably familiar with Subculture Coffee, but what you may not know is that the popular café is named after a management group that also owns some favorite South Florida clubs, bars and restaurants, all of which feature a cool and unique theme.
 Here are a few that you might enjoy.

 Dada opened in Delray in the year 2000 in one of the oldest historic homes the Tarrimore house circa 1924 listed as a historic site in Delray Beach.
 The eclectic interior and revolving artwork compliment the creative cuisine, which is sustainably sourced.
 As the artist of the Movement we have strived to create an environment that is original, unique and forces us to step outside the box.
 Dada is non-conformist.
 It allows our food, atmosphere and staff artistic license, so to speak, to explore beyond the normal convention.